cekbote/coredns_ml_plugin/README.md

 Then 'cd' into the `coredns` directory and enter `./coredns` in the command line.

 Open a new terminal and then enter `dig @127.0.0.1 -p 1053 www.example.com`.
-If a reply is recived CoreDNS is working properly.
+If a reply is received CoreDNS is working properly.

 #### Elasticsearch Test Harness

 To test whether Elasticsearch works properly, first run Elasticsearch by going into the Elasticsearch directory and then enter `bin/elasticsearch` in the command line.
-Next enter the following into the command line:
+Next enter the following into a new terminal:

 ```
 python